shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

 ## Lab Overview

-In this lab, you will be sets up the Company profile, hierarchy, and facilities for the Wide World Importers organization in Microsoft Sustainability Manager.
+You will set up the organizational structure, reference data, unit conversion factors, and reporting periods in Microsoft Sustainability Manager, as well as assign user roles and permissions.
+This comprehensive setup ensures accurate carbon emission tracking and reporting for the Wide World Importers organization.

 ## Lab scenario